live-keys/livekeys/doc/pages/static-items.md

 reset to its initial value.
 Unfortunately in some cases this is not the ideal scenario.
 Take a video player for example.
 After creating the video player and the video starts playing, the user would like to add a set of filters to the video in order to adjust its brightness and contrast.
 Now, whenever a new filter is added, the video starts playing from the beginning, making it unsuitable to adjust the filters values.
-In order to avoid these scenarios, Live CV introduces the concept of static items.
-As a definition, in Live CV, static items are items that keep their state between multiple compilations.
+In order to avoid these scenarios, Livekeys introduces the concept of static items.
+As a definition, in Livekeys, static items are items that keep their state between multiple compilations.
 They are recognized by requiring the use of the `staticLoad` function.
 Take the VideoCapture for example: